followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 9. Normalized Run Speed by sneak-it: https://github.com/sneak-it/Normalized-Run-Speed
 - Normalizes run speed across all weapons.
-- You may want to change the default speed from 250 to 260.
+- You may want to change the default speed from `250` to `260`

 10. Speedometer by Zee: https://github.com/zSkyworld/zSkyworld
-- Adds a simple velocity HUD with !speedometer.
+- Adds a simple velocity HUD with `!speedometer`

 ## CSGO:
 These are all compatible with CSGO but you will need to adjust a few things.